sunpy/sunpy/docs/guide/acquiring_data/database.rst

      70    2013-08-05 00:00:02  2013-08-05 00:00:03 ...
 N/A     Yes
     Length = 38 rows

-The redo method reverts the last n operations that have been undone.
+The :meth:`~Database.redo` method reverts the last n operations that have been undone.
 If not that many operations can be redone (i.e. any number greater than 14 in this example), an exception is raised.
-You can see that the redo call reverts the original state: the tags appeared again and all entries with a wavelength >20nm are starred again.
-Also, there are no entries with no stored end of observation time anymore.
+The redo call reverts the original state: the tags have appeared again and all entries with a wavelength >20nm are starred again, and there are no entries with no stored end of observation time.

     >>> database.redo(1)  # redo all undone operations
     >>> print(display_entries(